Vini2/agtools/README.md

 Commands:
-  stats      Compute statistics about the graph rename     Rename segments in a GFA file concat     Concatenate two or more GFA files filter     Filter segments from GFA file component  Extract a component containing a given segment
+  stats      Compute statistics about the graph rename     Rename segments, paths and walks in a GFA file concat     Concatenate two or more GFA files filter     Filter segments from GFA file component  Extract a component containing a given segment